CCI-MOC/esi-leap/docs/esi-leap-api-ref.md

 ##### DELETE
 * The /v1/offers/\<uuid> endpoint supports DELETE requests for offer cancellation.
 * Offers will have their "status" set to 'cancelled'.
-* All contracts on this offer will also have their "status" set to 'cancelled'.
+* All leases on this offer will also have their "status" set to 'cancelled'.
 * Returns null on success.

-## Contract API
+## Lease API

-The contract api endpoint can be reached at /v1/contracts
+The lease api endpoint can be reached at /v1/leases

 ##### GET
-* The /v1/contracts/\<uuid_or_name> endpoint is used to retrieve the contract with the given uuid.
+* The /v1/leases/\<uuid_or_name> endpoint is used to retrieve the lease with the given uuid.
 The response type is 'application/json'.
-* The /v1/contracts endpoint is used to retrieve a list of contracts.
+* The /v1/leases endpoint is used to retrieve a list of leases.
 This url supports several url variables for retrieving offers filtered by given values.
 The response type is 'application/json'.
-  * project_id: Returns all contracts with given project_id.
+  * project_id: Returns all leases with given project_id.
     * This value will default to the project_id of the request.
   * status: Returns all offers with given status.
-    * This value will default to returning contracts with status 'open'.
+    * This value will default to returning leases with status 'open'.
-    * This value can be set to 'any' to return contracts without filtering by status.
+    * This value can be set to 'any' to return leases without filtering by status.
-  * start_time and end_time: Passing in values for the start_time and end_time variables will return all contracts with a start_time and end_time which completely span the given values.
+  * start_time and end_time: Passing in values for the start_time and end_time variables will return all leases with a start_time and end_time which completely span the given values.
 These two url variables must be used together.
 Passing in only one will throw an error.
-  * owner: Returns all contracts which are related to offers with project_id 'owner'.
+  * owner: Returns all leases which are related to offers with project_id 'owner'.
-  * view: Setting view to 'all' will return all contracts in the database.
+  * view: Setting view to 'all' will return all leases in the database.
 This value can be used in combination with other filters.

 ##### POST
-* The /v1/contracts endpoint supports POST requests for contract creation with values passed through the body.
+* The /v1/leases endpoint supports POST requests for lease creation with values passed through the body.
   * start_time:
     * A datetime string.
     * This field is optional.
 Not setting it will default start_time to the time when the request was sent.